josephearl/dotfiles/README.md

     rm .bashrc
     ...

-Finally checkout the master branch:
+Then checkout the master branch:

     dotfiles checkout master